matter-labs/zksync-lite-docs/docs/userdocs/tutorials/README.md

 - _If you can’t find your token:_
   - Some tokens will be referred to by their internal id number on our [Tokens page](https://zkscan.io/explorer/tokens/) instead of their token symbol.
-(E.g. ERC20-23 = UNI).
+(E.g. ERC20-23 = UNI)
   - Add new token to zkSync:
     1. Click "Can't find a token?"
-    2. Use the link to access the [Tokens page](https://zkscan.io/explorer/tokens/).
+    2. Use the link to access the [Tokens page](https://zkscan.io/explorer/tokens/)
-    3. Click "Add New Token" at the top right corner and follow the directions.
+    3. Click "Add New Token" at the top right corner and follow the directions

 <br>